shevchenkoviktoria/patients-app/README.md

 ### Database Setup

-The backend uses SQLite as a lightweight database.
-If the database file (patients.db) does not exist, it will be created automatically.
-To manually create the database, use the following schema:
+The backend uses SQLite, a lightweight database.
+If the database file (patients.db) does not already exist, it will be created automatically when you run the project.

+Manual Database Creation:
+If you need to manually create the database, you can use the following schema:

+-- Create the patients table
 CREATE TABLE patients (
-id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT NOT NULL, dob TEXT NOT NULL, condition TEXT NOT NULL, appointment_date TEXT NOT NULL
+    id INTEGER PRIMARY KEY AUTOINCREMENT,
+    name TEXT NOT NULL,
+    dob TEXT NOT NULL,
+    condition TEXT NOT NULL,
+    appointment_date TEXT NOT NULL
 );

-CREATE TABLE appointments (
+-- Create the appointments table with a foreign key reference CREATE TABLE appointments (
-id INTEGER PRIMARY KEY AUTOINCREMENT, patient_id INTEGER, appointment_date TEXT NOT NULL, details TEXT,
+    id INTEGER PRIMARY KEY AUTOINCREMENT,
+    patient_id INTEGER,
+    appointment_date TEXT NOT NULL,
+    details TEXT,
     FOREIGN KEY(patient_id) REFERENCES patients(id)
 );

 #### Open http://localhost:3000 in your browser

 ### API Endpoints